 I not only eat quiche - I make it, too.
 I cry at movies - and even the occasional TV show or commercial.
 I was Alan Alda before Alan Alda was Alan Alda.
 I'm Lloyd Dobler without the boom box.
 I'm three parts Leonard, one part Raj, a smidgen of Sheldon and, apart from being Jewish, no parts Howard (if you get the reference, so much the better).
 I love animals (especially cats).
 I volunteer in my community, serve on charitable boards, and unabashedly love my kids.
+I have my own tux.
 If you're seeking the company of a real he-man, I'm afraid it's not me.
 If you're looking for someone who will care for you and take care of you, well then that's more like it.

-I like reading, writing, music, singing, karaoke, walking, cooking, wine, port, vodka martinis & greyhounds, Gosling's Gold Seal Bermudan Black Rum (esp. in a Dark 'n Stormy®), coffee in any form (latte, cappuccino, mocha, espresso, Turkish, mud, iced, Thai iced, New York regular, New York light, chocolate covered espresso beans, ice blended, ice cream, mochi, etc.), dark chocolate, tea, egg creams, soup, Rotary, charity, volunteering, theatre (drama, comedy, musical, opera), farmers markets, dining out, sushi, Mongolian BBQ, dim sum, proper NY hot dogs (kosher beef with deli mustard and sauerkraut), sushi, sashimi, bagels (ideally with lox or whitefish salad and onions), hummus, falafel, dim sum, eggplant, steak, pot roast, Legos® (aw, c'mon, I am a dad!), games (backgammon, Stratego®, Mille Borne®, Risk®, spades, hearts, Rummikub®), Monty Python, Star Trek, Doctor Who, travel, the environment, clean air, volunteering, free speech, politics, freedom, liberty, civil rights, democracy, insurrection... oh, and coffee!
+I like reading, writing, music, singing, karaoke, walking, cooking, wine, port, vodka martinis & greyhounds, Gosling's Gold Seal Bermudan Black Rum (esp. in a Dark 'n Stormy®), coffee in any form (latte, cappuccino, mocha, espresso, Turkish, mud, iced, Thai iced, New York regular, New York light, chocolate covered espresso beans, ice blended, ice cream, mochi, etc.), dark chocolate, tea, egg creams, soup, Rotary, charity, volunteering, theatre (drama, comedy, musical, opera), farmers markets, dining out, sushi, Mongolian BBQ, dim sum, proper NY hot dogs (kosher beef with deli mustard and sauerkraut), sushi, sashimi, bagels (ideally with lox or whitefish salad and onions), hummus, falafel, dim sum, eggplant, steak, pot roast, Legos® (aw, c'mon, I am a dad!), games (backgammon, Stratego®, Mille Borne®, Risk®, spades, hearts, Rummikub®), Monty Python, Star Trek, Doctor Who, travel, kayaking, the environment, clean air, volunteering, free speech, politics, freedom, liberty, civil rights, democracy, insurrection... oh, and coffee!

 Now then, if you haven't stopped reading yet, permit me to introduce myself...